-The founder of the national charity social media campaign, #UKCharityWeek, has today put his own anxiety and fears of public speaking aside to speak out in support of those currently suffering from Mental Health conditions.
+The founder of the national charity campaign, #UKCharityWeek, recalls his own experiences of PTSD to speak out in support of those who are currently suffering from various Mental Health conditions.

-Lee Rayment who has suffered five close bereavements of late, but has since gone on to save the lives of two people in separate incidents.
-One in front of 4,000 people and another at the scene of a horrific road accident, wanted to use his campaign as an opportunity to get people talking mental health, following his battle with mental health.
+Lee Rayment who suffered five close bereavements which doctors believe contributed towards his diagnosis of PTSD, along with subsequently saving the lives of two people in separate incidents.
+One in front of 4,000 people and another at the scene of a horrific road accident, Lee wanted to again use World Mental Health Day as another opportunity to open up and get people talking about mental health.

 “I have a lot of respect for people like Matt Haig, Frankie Bridge, Ruby Wax, and Alastair Campbell.
 I could go on, Steven Fry, of course, it takes a lot for people to drop your guard in a selfless effort to help others.

-“I’ve performed CPR in some of the most stressful scenarios possible, but I have never felt as nervous like this, putting my feelings on the line for others to judge.
-I sincerely hope I help people understand that they are not alone in what they are going through.”
+“I’ve performed CPR in some of the most stressful scenarios possible, but I have never felt as nervous as I did recording this most simple of videos.
+Putting my feelings on the line for others to judge.
+I sincerely hope that I can help people understand that they are not alone in what they are going through.”